-Cleveland Clinic Lerner College of Medicine (CCLCM) is a fertile ground for innovation in education and the sharing of new ideas and concepts.
-Center for Personalized Healthcare recognizes the need for our students to receive a solid foundation in the principles of genetics and genomics.
+The Center for Personalized Healthcare recognizes the need for our students to receive a solid foundation in the principles of personalized healthcare.

-As such, we have teamed with the Center for Personalized Genetic Healthcare to provide support for CCLCM so that our students graduate with this foundation.
-Our main emphasis has been on teaching students how to collect a family history, how to communicate genetic risk to patients, how to recognize patterns of inheritance, and how such diseases impact the lives of patients and their families.
+We have teamed with the Center for Personalized Genetic Healthcare to provide support for Cleveland Clinic's Lerner College of Medicine of Case Western Reserve University (CCLCM) so that our students graduate with this foundation.
+Our main emphasis is on teaching students how to collect a family health history, communicate genetic risk to patients, recognize patterns of inheritance and understand how such diseases impact the lives of patients and their families.